 - Check the backpack.
 Children should carry a backpack that weighs no more than 10 to 20 percent of their total body weight.
 Choose a backpack that has safety and comfort features like ergonomic straps and a waist belt, and teach kids to use these properly to make the backpack safer and more comfortable to carry.

-If your child has been injured in a pedestrian accident due to a negligent motorist, contact Williams & Brown LLP today to get started on your compensation claim.
+If your child has been injured in a pedestrian accident due to a negligent motorist, contact Brown Trial Firm, PLLC today to get started on your compensation claim.